• 14 years of online experience

 With b2b marketing, the target audience needs to be approached in a different way than with b2c, which requires a targeted b2b marketing approach.
 Online marketing is used for both, although there are still many opportunities within online marketing for b2b companies.

 The target audience of b2b companies differs greatly from that of b2c companies.
-The target audience in b2b marketing tends to be the decision maker(s) and not just the end user.
+The target group tends to be the decision maker(s) and not just the end user.
 It often involves a product or service which is seen as an investment and is relatively expensive.
 There are multiple stakeholders in the purchase, which makes the decision process longer.
 The decision to purchase or collaborate is therefore rational and less emotional.
-For b2b marketers, it is very important to outline an accurate customer profile in order to properly address the needs and considerations of the company and the decision maker.
-Reliability, professionalism, knowledge and the solution orientation of b2b companies are very important for the business decision maker.
+For marketers, it is very important to outline an accurate customer profile in order to properly address the needs and considerations of the company and the decision maker.
+Reliability, professionalism, knowledge and the solution orientation of companies are very important for the business decision maker.

-B2b products and services
+Products and services

 Need help growing your b2b business?
 Contact us with no obligation to see what we can do.